Excerpt 1, A Seat for the Rabble

 Damien hadn’t believed his ears.
 “But why the horse, my lord?”
 He’d known Little Lady since the foal could barely stand.
 His wife thought the courser half-mad, but horses were loyal creatures.
 Unlike men, he thought, then as now.
 And why send me on with a cretin like Jacob bloody Spittlelip?

 He’d tried every excuse he could think of to dissuade his liege, to no avail.
 Most of his excuses concerned Sara Sothron, whose heart would shatter to pieces if she ever learned that her father had killed their beloved courser, their Little Lady.

 Willard Rittman, that’s who, the husband and father to a daughter thought grimly as he ascended another barren ridge.
 Uthron’s favorite pug-faced sheriff and taxman followed Rose around market like a shadow, and it was becoming a problem he couldn’t seem to resolve without steel.
 Countless were the times the knight had implored his liege to sack the man, and countless the noble’s meaningless promises—and countless, too, all of his excuses for keeping Rittman on.
 And that wasn’t even the worst of it.
-Connor Bagman, a villager who had his own reasons for reviling the tax collector, had just one week past told him that he’d caught the vile shit lingering on Sara.
+Connor Bagman, his neighbor, had told him in the past week that he’d caught the sheriff lingering on Sara.

 His daughter was eleven years old.
 Why, my liege? the knight wondered in the present.
 Why corrupt your court with apostates and worse?
 Why even tolerate Rittman and Spittlelip?

 Yet what else could’ve been done?
 A knight like Damien had to obey . . . or the wolves would devour his family in his absence.
 It wasn’t lost on Damien that this service could also shift his liege back into his corner.
 So Little Lady had to perish, and by her own rider’s hand, surrounded by pagans and worse in a dread wood far from home.
 Damn them all.